Nithya05-developer/Nithya05-developer/README.md

-- 👋 Hi, I’m @Nithyakalyani-developer
+- 👋 Hi, I’m @Nithyakalyani.CT
-- 👀 I’m interested in Java programming
+- 👀 I’m interested in Java programming and front-end technologies like HTML,CSS & JS
-- 🌱 I’m currently learning it
+- 🌱 And currently doing projects based on the above technologies
-- 💞️ I’m looking to collaborate on new things related to java
+- 💞️ I’m looking to collaborate on new things related to my skills